TNDTOPITO/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the 10 newest files
+script that takes a list of words as input and prints only words that appear exactly once